Catalog Description

 Course Student Learning Outcomes

-- CSLO #1: Successfully prepare for and deliver presentations within small group settings.
+- CSLO #1: Prepare for and deliver presentations within small group settings.

-- CSLO #2: Adapt communication to effectively interact with people from diverse cultural backgrounds and identities.
+- CSLO #2: Use knowledge of communication theories to adapt communication and effectively interact with group members from diverse cultural backgrounds and identities.

-- CSLO #3: Collaborate effectively to apply strategies that lead to working productively through conflict, problem solving, and decision making.
+- CSLO #3: Collaborate using strategies that lead to working productively through conflict, problem solving, and decision making.

 Effective Term